Sachinxmpl/Authentication/README.md

 From this porject i implemented the following in NodeJs

-1 Passpoer js (local strategy) for authentication and authorization
+1 Passport js (local strategy) for authentication and authorization 2 jsonwebtoken for authentication